-There is a nearly overwhelming number of social media platforms in the online landscape.
-They cover every content medium you could imagine; picture or video, long-form or short-form, whatever you’re looking for, there really is an app for that.
+There is a nearly overwhelming number of social media platforms online today.
+They cover every content medium you could imagine; picture, video, long and short-form.
+The social media marketing landscape is huge and whatever you’re looking for, there really is an app for that.

 ActiveWin utilises a variety of apps and social media platforms as part of paid social media campaigns.
 As such, we make sure we keep our finger on the pulse of emerging channels.

 The latest to take the world by storm is TikTok, a video-sharing platform focused on short-form content.
 The numbers are certainly impressive, 1.5 billion downloads and a reported 500 million active users each month.

 They’ve managed this even despite being under investigation over alleged links to the Chinese regime.
 This isn’t too surprising – after all, fellow social media behemoth, Facebook, continues to thrive despite increasing privacy and policy concerns.